Inzhenerka/docs.getdbt.tech/website/snippets/_fusion-features-table.md

 ## Features and capabilities
 <!-- table 2 for feature comparison (“What’s available where?”)-->
 <Constant name="fusion_engine" /> (built on Rust) gives your team 30x faster performance and comes with different features depending on where you use it.
+It powers both _engine-level_ improvements (like faster compilation and incremental builds) and _editor-level features_ (like IntelliSense, hover info, and inline errors) through the LSP.

 If you're not sure what is available where, check out the following table.

 To stay up-to-date on the latest features and capabilities, check out the [Fusion diaries](https://github.com/dbt-labs/dbt-fusion/discussions).